 There’s a lot to see in Sintra, so make sure to plan a full day for your visit.
-You’ll need to park in the town itself (or stay in a hotel nearby) before getting a tuk tuk or other authorised means of transport to take you to all the interesting places around ‘the hill’.
+You’ll need to take Sintra day trip from Lisbon or park in the town itself (or stay in a hotel nearby) before getting a tuk tuk or other authorised means of transport to take you to all the interesting places around ‘the hill’.

 Make sure to include the colourful Pena Palace and the quirky Quinta da Regaleira, where you’ll find the much-photographed and mysterious Masonic initiation well.